-A previous preterm birth, multiple births, poor nutrition during pregnancy, late prenatal care, infections, assisted reproductive techniques (such as in vitro fertilization), and high blood pressure can increase the risk of a preterm birth.
+• A previous preterm birth, multiple gestation (such as twins), poor nutrition during pregnancy, lack of regular prenatal care, infections, use of assisted reproductive technologies (such as in vitro fertilization), and high blood pressure can increase the risk of a preterm birth.

-Gestational age refers to how far along the fetus is.
-The gestational age is the number of weeks between the first day of the mother's last menstrual period and the day of delivery.
+Gestational age refers the number of weeks of pregnancy.
+The gestational age is determined by counting the number of weeks between the first day of the mother's last menstrual period and the day of delivery.
 This time frame is often adjusted according to other information doctors receive, including the results of early ultrasound scans, which give additional information regarding the gestational age.
 The baby is estimated to be due (the due date) at 40 weeks of gestation.

 Newborns are classified by gestational age as preterm if they are delivered before 37 weeks of gestation.
 Preterm infants are further categorized as